baedert/corebird/Design/Spec.markdown

 * Native Gtk+3.x GUI
 * Uses GLib/Gtk+'s newest APIs to provide perfect desktop integration and the best UX possible.
 * No stupid webkit for tweet rendering
-* Can be minimized to the tray
+* Can be minimized to tray
 * Notification integration
 * relatively well adjustable
 * Localized (See common questions on developer.gnome.org)